Skip to main content

 This lesson is a part of the Frontend Development category, which is meant to guide you through the frontend development within Simplicité.
 Thus it might be a bit longer and more verbosed than other lessons you will find in the Simplicité Configuration Object category.

 This document outlines the process of using External Objects to design and implement custom widgets from scratch.
-It breaks down the important steps to create interactive objects to thoroughly address the creation, integration and the implementation processes.
+It covers the essential steps for creating interactive objects, addressing the creation, integration, and implementation processes.

-Following this, it will explore how to make these widgets dynamic by incorporating interactive behaviors, and seamless communication with Simplicité's backend and features.
+This guide explores how to make widgets dynamic by incorporating interactive behaviors and seamless communication with Simplicité's backend and features.

 Use Case Scenarios